-Social media is full of pictures of people converting buses into rolling homes which essentially makes them RVs.
+Social media is full of pictures of people converting buses into rolling homes, which essentially makes them into RVs.
 But what exactly is a bus RV conversion?
 And is it worth the effort?
+In this post, we look at bus conversions (a sub-group of which are also known as “Skoolie” conversions) – a different type of home on wheels!

 What Is a Bus RV Conversion?

-A school bus conversion is a bus that was once used to transport school children that is later turned into a living space or RV.
+A school bus conversion is a bus that was once used to transport school children, which is later turned into a living space or RV.
 These conversions are often referred to as “Skoolies” as a result.
+In general, the bus seats (or most of them) are removed.
+Then, the interior of the cavernous school bus undergoes a host of transformations that make it possible to live inside.

 But touring musicians don’t typically live aboard those buses.
 They generally travel (and sleep) on the buses, and they live in hotels located at each of their touring destinations.
+Actual bus RV conversions are intended to be used the same way that RVs are – as homes on wheels for use either part-time or full-time.

 What Is a Skoolie?